brython-dev/brython/www/doc/en/webworker.md

 we terminate the worker using the `WorkerCommon.terminate` method.

 Implementing the worker part is very similar to the previous case.
-The main difference is that instead of using the method `WorkerCommon.bind_message` we use the method `RPCWorerChild.register_method`:
+The main difference is that instead of using the method `WorkerCommon.bind_message` we use the method `RPCWorkerChild.register_method`:

 ```python
 from browser.webworker import current_worker, Message